Skip to main content

 Oxfam Shop is a top ethical option in our ‘Alternatives to Amazon’ Booksellers Guide.
 Secondhand is undoubtedly the most ethical option on the high street, and Oxfam sells a wide range of pre-loved books, clothes, furniture and electronics in its shops.

-In our ethical clothing guide we includes secondhand shops and apps for the first time, with many being recommended brands or best buys, including Oxfam.
+In our ethical clothing guide, we include secondhand shops and apps, with many being recommended brands or best buys, including Oxfam.

-For new products which it sells, it makes sure that workers are treated fairly, and scores 80/100 in the workers category in our rating system.
+For new products that it sells, Oxfam makes sure that workers are treated fairly, and scores 80/100 in the workers category in our rating system.

 Oxfam logo